Our evidence-based analysis of Pramiracetam features

 Like most nootropics, pramiracetam affects the release of neurotransmitters, brain chemicals that transmit signals from one nerve cell to another.
 But pramiracetam does it indirectly, in a manner somewhat different from the usual actions of racetam supplements, and it stimulates the brain in other ways as well.

-Most racetams work by directly stimulating specific neurotransmitter receptor sites and thus increasing production and release of specific neurotransmitters, but pramiracetam doesn’t directly result in changes in neurochemical levels, and it doesn’t appear to have an affinity for any major neurotransmitter.
-Its primary direct action is a significant increase in high-affinity choline uptake in the hippocampus.
+Most racetams work by directly stimulating specific neurotransmitter receptor sites, thus increasing the production and release of specific neurotransmitters.
+However, pramiracetam doesn’t directly affect neurochemical levels, and it doesn’t appear to have an affinity for any major neurotransmitter.
+Its primary mechanism of action is a significant increase in high-affinity choline uptake in the hippocampus.

 Pramiracetam may have other mechanisms of action as well.
 Researchers have hypothesized that in addition to its effect on the brain, pramiracetam acts in peripheral sites outside the brain that rely on the adrenal glands.

 Unlike many other racetam class nootropics, pramiracetam doesn’t appear to actively alter either wakefulness or emotional states.
-This can be explained by pramiracetam’s limited influence on the production and release of the neurotransmitters that have the greatest effect on mood and anxiety levels such as serotonin, GABA, and dopamine.
+This can be explained by pramiracetam’s limited influence on the production and release of the neurotransmitters that have the greatest effect on mood and anxiety levels, such as serotonin, GABA, and dopamine.